Cyb3rC3lt/Cyb3rC3lt.github.io/_posts/2022-04-30-ics-courses.md

 As part of pen testing ICS you will at times need to access the OT network by first owning the Active Directory IT network and pivoting to the OT network.

-I believe these two courses would get you well on your way to achieving that by achieving the OSCP and CRTP certifications:
+I believe these two courses would get you well on your way to achieving that by passing the OSCP and CRTP certifications:

 * [https://www.offensive-security.com/pwk-oscp/](https://www.offensive-security.com/pwk-oscp/)
 * [https://www.pentesteracademy.com/activedirectorylab](https://www.pentesteracademy.com/activedirectorylab)